cyber-basteln/agent-watchdog/README.md

 **Tells you when an AI agent changes files it wasn't supposed to change.**

+(you can now read all of this claude-soup with minor human additions or just hand the link to claude. it can build you something better or adjust this to your needs, this mostly serves as a "here is what i came up with, it is super low key and works for my limited needs surprisingly well". ## What it looks like is probably the one section you want to check.)

 One Python file.
 No installation, no dependencies, no AI inside it.
 Point it at a folder and leave it running.